alist-org/docs/docs/config/configuration.md

 - https://jsd.onmicrosoft.cn/npm/alist-web@$version/dist/
 - https://jsd.onmicrosoft.cn/gh/alist-org/web-dist@$version/dist/

-Also you can keep it empty to use local dist.
+Keep empty to use local dist resources.

 ### **jwt_secret**

-The secret used to sign the JWT token, random generated first time start.
+The secret used to sign the JWT token, randomly generated on first run.

 ### **token_expires_in**

-User login expiration time, unit: `hours`.
+User login expiration time, in hours.

 ### **database**

-The database configuration, the default is `sqlite3`, you can also use `mysql` or `postgres`.
+The database configuration, which is by default `sqlite3`.
+Available options are `sqlite3`, `mysql` and `postgres`.

-- If you do not use `MySQL` or `postgres`, the configuration file database options do not need to be modified
+- The database options do not need to be modified if using `sqlite3`.

 ```json
   "database": {